fffonion/lua-resty-openssl/README.md

 Returns the proof of validation in a chain if verification succeed.
 Otherwise returns `nil` and error explaining the reason.

+General rule on garbage collection
+====

+- The creator will need to set the GC handler; the user must not free it.
+- For a stack:
+  - It's GC handler is sk_TYPE_pop_free if it's created by `new()`
+  - It's GC handler is sk_free if it's created by `dup()` (shallow copy), additionally the stack needs to set GC handler for all elements added.

 Compatibility
 ====